 - Lenses: $30 per box or $258 per year

 - Total cost of contact lenses over 11.5 years: $5,842

 Laser eye surgery vs prescription glasses

 Zoe is one of more than 50% of Australians who wears prescription eyeglasses.
-Zoe has one pair of glasses that she wears every day that cost her $190.
+Zoe has 1 pair of glasses that she wears every day that cost her $190.
 She also has a back-up pair and a pair of prescription sunglasses.
-Zoe buys a new pair of glasses every year or due to regular wear and tear, breakage and wanting to keep up with the newest trends.
+Zoe buys a new pair of glasses every year, or due to regular wear and tear or breakage, and wanting to keep up with the newest trends.
 She has an annual eye examination with an ophthalmologist, which is covered by Medicare.

 Zoe has recently taken up running and has grown increasingly frustrated with the limitations of wearing glasses while exercising.
 She has been considering LASIK surgery and has been told she is a potential candidate, but she thinks it is too expensive.

 Let’s compare the cost of Zoe’s eyeglasses against LASIK surgery: